Jay-Adjei/portfolio_3.0/HowToConfigVPS.md

-Got it!
-Here's the updated guide without underlines for the prerequisites:

----

 # Overview VPS Setup for Next.js (React) Application

 This guide walks you through the steps to set up a Next.js project on an Ubuntu VPS.
 The steps include: